2025–26 Sydney FC season

 The 2025–26 season is Sydney Football Club's 21st season in the A-League Men.
 In addition to the domestic league, Sydney will participate in this season's edition of the Australia Cup.
 This season covers the period from 1 July 2025 to 30 June 2026.

-Sydney was forced to temporarily relocate its home games to Leichhardt Oval, with the club playing its first four home matches at the ground, due to Allianz Stadium undergoing repairs to its drainage system.
-Sydney will play its first match at Allianz Stadium on 18 January 2026.
+Sydney was forced to temporarily relocate to Leichhardt Oval, with the club scheduled to play its first four home matches at the ground, due to the clubs home ground, Allianz Stadium, undergoing repairs to its drainage system.
+The club later had to reschedule its final match at Leichhardt four days prior to kick-off, after a pitch inspection deemed the playing surface unsafe due to large patches of mud and sand on the pitch.
+Sydney played its first match at Allianz Stadium against Wellington Phoenix on 18 January 2026.

 This is the first season since 2015–16 without Andrew Redmayne, who departed Sydney for the Central Coast Mariners at the end of his contact, as well as the first since 2017–18 without Anthony Caceres who departed as a free agent to Macarthur FC.